IgniteUI/igniteui-docfx/en/components/expansion_panel.md

 ## Expansion Panel
 <p class="highlight">
 The `IgxExpansionPanel` is a lightweigh component which can be rendered in two states - collapsed or expanded.
 When collapsed, the panel displays a short summary of its content.
-The collapsed panel can be toggled (via click or keyboard interactions) to display the whole body of the component, containing any additional necessary content.
+The collapsed panel can be toggled using mouse click, or keyboard interactions (maybe have link here) to display the body completely, containing any additional necessary content.
 </p>
 <div class="divider--half"></div>